 Canon T3 (2.5mm) Remote Control Board v1

-As mentioned in my previous article, a Canon remote control only needs a 2.5mm TRS audio jack, and only needs to short tip-to-sleeve to shoot and ring-to-sleeve to focus.
+previous article, a Canon remote control only needs a 2.5mm TRS audio jack, and only needs to short tip-to-sleeve to shoot and ring-to-sleeve to focus.
 I took this knowledge and built a simple circuit: A pushbutton to focus, a pushbutton to shoot, and a switch for bulb mode (the switch activates the shutter just like the shutter button, but you don't have to hold it yourself.)
 I've included an optional TVS diode, which you may feel free to ignore.
 Here's the circuit:

 A transient voltage suppression diode protects against ESD, or tries to.
 I wasn't entirely sure what the proper specifications were on my remote control, so I picked one that looked reasonable.
 Feel free to ignore it.